kwdiggs/smartdel/README.md

 *This bash script should be placed in user's bin folder for global execution.* <br>

 <p>
 smartdel is a linux file-manipulation utility and extension of the mv command.
 The code is contained in a single shell script.
+It is powerful and robust, capable of restoring all files in a recycle bin directory to the locations they were initially deleted from, while accounting for name collisions.
 </p>

 <p>